HKN, Inc.: Insider trading allegations

 Harken attracted attention because of the role played in its affairs during the 1980s by George W. Bush, later the President of the United States.
 On June 22, 1990, while he was a member of the company's board of directors, Bush sold stock in Harken shortly before the company announced substantial losses.
 This transaction resulted in a U.S. Securities and Exchange Commission investigation of probable insider trading.

 A transaction associated with the financial endowment of Harvard University was also investigated.

 Exploration offshore Costa Rica

 In 2000, a subsidiary of the company received a 20-year concession to exploit resources offshore Costa Rica.
 After pressure from indigenous tribes and environmentalists, operating as Acción de Lucha Anti-Petrola, the government instituted a moratorium on exploration.
 In September 2003, the company filed a dispute seeking $57 billion from the government of Costa Rica for lost earnings.
 The lawsuit was thrown out of court and the concession was revoked.

 Drone strikes in Iraq

 In July 2025, the Sarang oil field in Iraq's Kurdish region, operated by HKN Energy, was targeted by drone strikes.
 The attacks came days after HKN signed a new investment deal with the Iraqi Government.
+On 1 April 2026, the Sarsang oilfield was again targeted by drone strikes amid regional tensions during the Iran conflict, causing damage to energy infrastructure and disrupting operations at the site.